dannguyen/journalism-syllabi/README.md

 <a href="http://archive.is/CEbl1">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>We live in a world of data – from census and crime reports, budgets, election results and sports information, to social media updates on Facebook and Twitter.
-The rise of personal computing and the Internet along with the economics of digital publishing technology have opened a floodgate of raw data...</em></p>
+        We live in a world of data – from census and crime reports, budgets, election results and sports information, to social media updates on Facebook and Twitter.
+The rise of personal computing and the Internet along with the economics of digital publishing technology have opened a floodgate of raw data
+        </small></p>

         <p>Instructors: Dustin Harp</p>
     </td>
     <td>
-        University of Texas at Arlington
+        <small>University of Texas at Arlington</small>
     </td>
   </tr>